 Arrives as young plant

-DescriptionAdd effortless grace to your garden with Still Waters™ clematis.
+DescriptionAdd effortless grace to your garden with Still Waters™ clematis from Proven Winners.
 Dozens of ethereal, soft lavender blooms adorned with deep magenta stamens bloom late spring to late summer, giving you months of showy flowers.
 Disease resistant and easy to grow, create a stunning floral display in your garden with next to no maintenance!

 Transform Your Trellis: How to train vines